ShauryaKumarr/keep-jumping-game/README.md

 - [ ] Make the platforms progressively fall faster
 - [ ] Add a score in the form of time alive
 - [ ] Make any final adjustments
+- [ ] Add a background or other aesthetics if time available